MHOQUE7/Crypto-Tracker/README.md

 Matplotlib: For data visualization.

-CSV: To save cryptocurrency data locally.
+CSV: To save cryptocurrency data locally

 -------------------------------------------------------------------------------------

 Core Functions and Purpose
 Core Functions
-The Crypto Tracker project combines multiple functionalities to provide a comprehensive tool for cryptocurrency enthusiasts, analysts, and learners:
+The Crypto Tracker project provides a comprehensive tool for cryptocurrency enthusiasts, analysts, and learners:

 Fetch Real-Time Data:
 Utilizes the CoinGecko API to gather up-to-date cryptocurrency prices, market caps, and 24-hour percentage changes.
 Search Specific Cryptocurrencies:
 Enables users to find detailed information about any cryptocurrency by its name or symbol.
 Save Data Locally:
-Exports cryptocurrency data to CSV format for further offline analysis or record-keeping.
+Exports cryptocurrency data to CSV format for offline analysis or record-keeping.
 Visualize Data:
 Generates bar, pie, and line charts to present data visually, making it easier to spot trends and insights.
 Skills and Technologies Demonstrated
-This project highlights key programming and technical skills, including:
+This project showcases the following programming and technical skills:

 Python Programming:
 Developed a modular and structured codebase with reusable functions.